Nalanda Institute Malaysia

 Nalanda Institute was formally established on 1 July 2007.
 Dr. Tan Ho Soon was appointed the Institute’s Founding Director for a 3-year term.
 On 1 July 2010, Mr Vijaya Samarawickrama succeeded Dr. Tan as Director for an extended term of 4 years.
 On 1 July 2014, Mr Tan Siang Chye assumed the Directorship, becoming the third Director of Nalanda Institute.

 Nalanda Institute provides various courses in Buddhist and Pāli Studies leading to Certificate and Diploma levels, as well as short training courses to enhance leadership and management skills for Buddhist volunteers.
 All the courses are freely available to the public in line with the Institute’s charitable objectives.

 Other focal areas of the Institute include Conferences, Symposiums, Educational Tours, Pilgrimage and Buddhist Publications.

-Besides Nalanda Centre in Selangor, the Institute’s courses have also been held in Kedah, Kelantan, Kuala Lumpur, Sabah and Terengganu, in collaboration with local Buddhist organizations.
-As of December 2012, more than 7,800 participants have benefited from the Institute’s courses, study tours and conferences.
-In mid-2013, the first overseas courses under Nalanda Institute will be held in Singapore.
+Besides Nalanda Centre in Selangor, the Institute’s courses have also been held in Kedah, Kelantan, Kuala Lumpur, Sabah, Sarawak and Terengganu, in collaboration with local Buddhist organizations.
+In April 2013, the first overseas courses under Nalanda Institute was held in Singapore.
+As of July 2015, more than 10,300 participants have benefited from the Institute’s courses, study tours and conferences.

 Nalanda Institute’s Institutional Roles